OxymoroVP/Proaid/README.md

-# Software Engineering - Proaid SHEESH
+# Software Engineering - Proaid
 ## About
 **Proaid** is a doctor appointment booking and scheduling assistant web-application used for medical purposes.
 The platform intends to offer a variety of features to both doctors and patients such as medical record sharing, appointment booking, schedule preview and agenda organizing in general.